Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 4670 512MB should in theory be a little bit faster than the Radeon HD 6570 (OEM) 1GB in general. (explain)
+Memory BandwidthThe Radeon HD 4670 512MB, in theory, should be a bit faster than the Radeon HD 6570 (OEM) 1GB overall. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison